hamiltonbrba/python-api-challenge/README.md

    - Created scatter plots to visualize relationships between latitude and temperature, humidity, cloudiness, and wind speed.
    - Performed linear regression analysis to further explore these relationships.

+### Results and Analysis

+- **Temperature vs. Latitude**:
+  - There is a clear negative correlation between temperature and latitude in both hemispheres, with temperatures generally decreasing as you move away from the equator.
+  - The Northern Hemisphere shows a stronger correlation due to larger landmasses causing more significant temperature variations.

+- **Humidity vs. Latitude**:
+  - The relationship between humidity and latitude is weak in both hemispheres, with no clear trend indicating that humidity increases or decreases significantly with latitude.
+  - Humidity appears to be influenced more by local and regional factors.

+- **Cloudiness vs. Latitude**:
+  - Similar to humidity, the correlation between cloudiness and latitude is weak.
+The scatter plots show a random distribution of cloudiness values, suggesting that other factors are more influential.

+- **Wind Speed vs. Latitude**:
+  - The correlation between wind speed and latitude is very weak, with extremely low r-squared values.
+Wind speed does not significantly change with latitude.

 ### Usage

 1. **Dependencies**: